 In response to a demand for professionally trained social workers in 1966, Barry University established the first graduate program in South Florida.
 The Master of Social Work degree program is accredited by the Council on Social Work Education, and the curriculum of the School is planned in accordance with the standards set by the council.
 A PhD in Social Work was introduced in 1983 to prepare advanced practitioner/scholars for leadership roles within the profession.
 In 2001, the School initiated a Bachelor of Social Work degree program and was accredited by the Council on Social Work Education in 2003.

 In 1984, the School was named the Ellen Whiteside McDonnell to honor a woman who made significant contribution to the reform and development of social welfare programs in the State of Florida.

 In 2000, the School initiated a BSW degree program which was fully accredited in 2003 and reaccredited in 2008.
 The BSW Program prepares students to be direct service generalist practitioners working with individuals, families, groups, organizations, and communities.
 Graduates of this program with a grade point average of 3.0 in all social work courses may progress to our Advanced Standing 32 credit MSW Program.

 Master of Social Work

 In 1966, Barry University established its first graduate school of social work program in South Florida.
 The MSW degree program is accredited by the Council on Social Work Education and the curriculum of the School is planned in accordance with the standards set by the Council.
 The Master of Social Work degree program offers a curriculum that is framed in a trauma-informed resiliency framework.
 At the foundation level, students are introduced to a generalist practice perspective.
-At the advanced level the program, offers a single concentration in clinical social work practice.
+At the advanced level, the program offers a concentration in clinical social work practice.

 Doctor of Philosophy in Social Work